Sony alpha lenses for backpackers & hikers

 Wide Zoom Lenses

 The optically-stabilized 16-35mm f/4 lens has always been my go-to wide zoom for Sony alpha cameras.
 I love this lens for dramatic shots of the sky.
 This is the most compact FE wide zoom and has excellent image quality.
 Like other lenses I carry into the wilderness, this too is weather resistant.
 The optical stabilization assists with handheld shots in low light.
 This lens is 3″ in diameter and almost 4″ deep, weighing 18.3 ounces (the f/2.8 lens is almost a half pound more and significantly larger).
 I’ve found it to be sharp all-around from 18mm to 30mm.
-You can purchase this lens on Amazon for $1,248.
+Purchase:

 I bought this lens for my a6000 and also put it on my a7 before I had the FE 16-35mm f/4.
 It worked great on the a7 in the middle focal ranges and gave me the same coverage in a much smaller, lighter lens.
 It’s the best wide-angle zoom for Sony APS-C cameras and will take some great landscapes.
 The 35mm equivalent focal range is 15-27mm.
 This lens is 2.7″ across and 2.5″ deep, weighing only 8 ounces (compare to the 18 ounces in the 16-35mm f/4).
-Find this lens at Amazon for $748.
+Purchase:

 Standard Zoom Lenses

 My favorite lens – and the one that’s usually always mounted while I’m hiking – is the Sony 24-70mm f/4 lens.
 This lens is the standard zoom counterpart to the 16-35mm wide zoom.
 But it offers you some wide capability with the option to immediately zoom in for a tighter shot.
 This too is weather resistant & optically stabilized, with a constant f/4 aperture throughout the entire focal range.
 This lens is 2.9″ in diameter and 3.7″ deep and weighs 15 ounces.
 You’re not going to find a better standard zoom lens smaller & lighter than this.
-Purchase on Amazon for $1,098.
+Purchase:

 Looking for something a little cheaper?
 The Sony FE 28-70mm OSS lens covers just about the same focal range but for only $498.
 This lens has a variable aperture from f/3.5-5.6 depending on the zoom.
 It’s slightly smaller and lighter – 2.9″ x 3.3″ & 10.4 ounces.
 It’s also weather resistant and features optical stabilization – but it doesn’t have the same quality glass as the Vario-Tessar 24-70mm f/4.
 You may find some more flaring, ghosting, and aberrations in addition to not being as sharp through the focal range.

 This standard zoom lens has a focal range of 16-70mm, which will end up being an equivalent of 24-105mm on an APS-C body.
 The quality of this lens is indicated by its constant aperture of f/4 throughout the zoom range, anti-flare lens coating, multiple aspherical lens elements, and optical image stabilization.
 You’ll be able to shoot a great range from landscapes to tight shots with sharpness throughout.
 This lens is 2.6″ across by 3″ deep and weighs only 10.9 ounces.
 And at less than $1,000?
-Get this deal on Amazon for $898.
+Purchase:

 A cheaper, but longer and heavier option is the $598 Sony E PZ 18-105mm f/4 G OSS lens.
 The “PZ” stands for Power Zoom, with an electric motor giving you a 35mm focal range of 27-157.5mm and a constant aperture of f/4.
 This lens also features optical image stabilization.
 I’ve never used this lens and it doesn’t have reviews as great as the others, but you can check it out further here at Amazon.